How to Enter

 f.
 Authorship & Eligibility

-An entry will normally be the work of a single author, who must be able to assert his or her moral right to be considered its author.
+An entry will normally be the work of a single author, who must be able to assert their moral right to be considered its author.
 An entry from two or more co-authors will be considered on the same basis.
-Someone other than the author may submit an author’s work as an entry subject to the same rules and provided that the author has given his prior consent.
-No more than two entries by one author will be considered in any one year, whether submitted directly or indirectly.
+Someone other than the author may submit an author’s work as an entry subject to the same rules and provided that the author has given their prior consent.
+No more than one entry by one author (whether single or co-author) will be considered in any one year, whether submitted directly or indirectly.

 Work published in the twelve months preceding the deadline for submission is eligible as is work recently written but not yet published.